EmmanuelADAM/jade/issia23/README.md

    - random parts for the spare part stores.
    - and random specialities in repair coffee.
    - propose some gui **[5 points]**
+   - (some examples are given, see the agents, data and gui packages)

 3. A user agent launch a CFP to find the best appropriate repair coffee.
    -  a repair coffee: